XVoider/rpc-interop-playground/ARTICLE.md

 - how to deal with memory management issues stemming from mixing native and managed code,
 - other quirks related to used frameworks and techniques.
 ## Setting up RPC communication channel
 In this chapter, we build a basic RPC channel with client/server model using C and C++.
-A complete overview and documentation of MS RPC can be found at [Microsoft Learn]([Remote procedure call (RPC) - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/rpc/rpc-start-page)).
+A complete overview and documentation of MS RPC can be found at [Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/rpc/rpc-start-page).
 ### Generating client and server stubs
 In order to communicate, we need a client and a server.
 Both are stubs, a generated C code by MIDL (Microsoft Interface Definition Language) compiler.
 This code is custom generated based on C-like function declarations in an IDL file.
 Here is an example of an RPC interface with one function.
 ```idl